Tmarkou99/Project-Supply-chain-analysis/README.md

     3.  `demog_type3` it contains the exact same information with demog_type1 but i don't use the as.table function.

+    4.  `prefrences` shows the amount of every product type that each gender buys.

 4.  `subset4` contains only the variables which affect the costs and i use it to analyse the cost of this supply chain.

 5.  `subset5` contains the variables that i need to analyse the manufacturing process